 Or so they say.
 I never met her.
 And never ate scones made by her.
 I had an aunt who made them, and they were good.

-Well, these buttermilk scones are better!
-The horror, I know, if the family could hear.
+Well, they have nothing to envy these buttermilk scones; these might even be better.
+The nerve, I know, if the family could hear.
 But it's true.

 Why use buttermilk?